theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 With these novel approaches and businesses around privacy oriented phones, I think we are headed in the right direction, since I feel that manufacturers and the community behind are growing year after year.

+# Operating system

+Use linux or a Unix-like system.

+I think this is very personal and needs research on your part which what you feel confortable with.

 # Socials